Kerry Carpenter Preview, Player Props: Tigers vs. Cubs

-The Detroit Tigers, including Kerry Carpenter (.351 batting average in his past 10 games), take on starting pitcher Drew Smyly and the Chicago Cubs at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers, including Kerry Carpenter and his .917 slugging percentage over his past 10 games, battle starter Jameson Taillon and the Chicago Cubs at Comerica Park, Wednesday at 1:10 PM ET.

-In his most recent game, he collected two extra-base hits (3-for-5 with a double, a home run and an RBI) against the Cubs.
+In his last appearance, he went 1-for-2 with two RBI against the Cubs.

 Kerry Carpenter Game Info & Props vs. the Cubs